apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 ```

 Since the values carried by the `Commit` and `Abort` messages are not
 important, we use the uninterpeted value `"0_OF_NIL"`.
-Again, this is a
+This is merely a
 convention.
 We could use any value of type `NIL`.
 Importantly, the operators
 `MkAbort`, `MkCommit`, and `MkPrepared` all produce values of type `MESSAGE`,
 which makes it possible to add them to a single set of messages.